Ian Paul Lowery was born on March 27, 1956 in Hartlepool in the North-East of England.

 Ian Lowery's career in music began at a Sunderland Polytechnic Art Foundation course in 1978.
 Ian formed and put together his first band; The Prefabs.

 They played at many of the live venues in Sunderland including the Old 29 and Lees Club together with gigs in local pubs and Working Men's Clubs.

-Their set list included many songs that Ian would later re-purpose when he formed The Wall, including 'Another New Day' which featured on The Wall's third single plus 'Uniforms' and 'Manchuria'.
+Their set list consisted of many songs written and composed by Ian that he then later re-worked when he formed The Wall, including 'Another New Day' which featured on The Wall's third single plus 'Uniforms' and 'Manchuria'.

 In late 1978 after the demise of the Prefabs, Ian formed The Wall with some more friends from Art College; John 'Joe' Hammond (lead guitar) Andy Griffiths (bass) and Bruce Archibald (drums).

 Three tracks were recorded at a studio in Newcastle–upon-Tyne and sent to revered London indie label Small Wonder.
 Lowery was inspired by Small Wonder's roster of bands including The Cure, Bauhaus, Angelic Upstarts, Crass, etc. A record deal quickly followed and a 7" EP was released featuring three tracks; 'New Way', 'Suckers' and 'Uniforms'.
 The single sold over 10,000 copies, and regularly featured on John Peel's radio show.
 Peel continued to feature two more of Lowery's future bands.